 How to clean and maintain cast iron skillets is a question I’m asked a lot so I’m going to jump right in.
 Cast iron skillets are virtually indestructible.
 With proper care, your skillet will look brand new all the time.
 When cleaning, I never use soap or a metal utensil.
 Just water, oil, heat, and a good plastic scraper.

-3. Oil the entire skillet with a very thin coating of vegetable or canola oil and store.
+- 3. Oil the entire skillet with a very thin coating of vegetable or canola oil before storing.

 1. Wash the Skillet

 With the skillet still hot, rinse or let soak for 10 minutes in hot water only (I never use soap), use a scraper to remove any excess charred residue.
 Use a paper towel or soft scrub brush to wash off any grease and rinse.
 You can use soap if you really prefer, but thanks to the nature of cast iron and the thick seasoning, it won’t make the pan any cleaner.

 Some claim soap will ruin cast iron, this is simply not true.
 A quick rinse with light dish soap will not harm the seasoning that’s built up over the years.
 I just don’t want to risk introducing any soapy flavors.

 My favorite tool is Lodge’s plastic scrapers.
 You can get them here on Amazon for next to nothing and they are the best way to scrape off any stuck-on-food without scratching your skillet’s cooking surface.
 Kosher salt and a cloth works as a great abrasive for removing stuck-on-food.